ms/buildtogether.tech/src/testing/index.md

 Most GUI testing frameworks have two other useful features.
 The first is [% i "browser automation!record and playback" %]record and playback[% /i %]: you can step through a workflow manually, and the tool can then produce a script that will repeat those steps.
-These scripts tend to be fragile---i.e., small changes to the UI will break them---but if you edit them to replace things like absolute (X,Y) coordinates with the logical labels of UI elements, you can build a lot of tests in a hurry.
+These scripts tend to be fragile—i.e., small changes to the UI will break them—but if you edit them to replace things like absolute (X,Y) coordinates with the logical labels of UI elements, you can build a lot of tests in a hurry.